 How to Avoid Messes Around the House

-When we have GI upset, it’s easy for us to run to the bathroom, but it’s not always this easy for your dog.
+When we have GI upset, it’s easy for us to get up and run to the bathroom, but it’s not always this easy for your dog.
 Particularly if you and your family members are away all day and your dog is inside without easy access to the backyard to relieve himself.
+Can you imagine having to do that?
+Umm, nope!
+However, we do have a solution.

 While it may take some time to figure out what is going on with your four-legged pal and get their GI tract back in tip-top shape, you can fit them for a diaper which will keep your floors, rugs, and furniture from being ruined.
 Even the best enzymatic cleaners can’t get out those nasty stains from potty accidents that result from GI upset.